Car Rental in Puerto Rico is Worth it!

 There is little public transport in Puerto Rico, so if you don’t rent a car, your options are to stay in one small area, to purchase package day tours, or to muddle through the public transport that exists.
 All of these are possible, but we felt so much more free and empowered in Puerto Rico with our own car.

-Our trusty vehicle took us through the shockingly narrow cobblestone streets of Old San Juan (click here for info on our great San Juan hotel) to the far west coast, deep into the island’s interior, to the far east coast with zero problems.
+Our trusty vehicle took us through the shockingly narrow cobblestone streets and famous Puerto Rico forts of Old San Juan to the far west coast, deep into the island’s interior, to the far east coast with zero problems.

 2. Puerto Rico Beach Access!